xmtp/xmtp-dot-org/docs/contribute.md

 :::

-## Partnerships with XMTP Labs
+## Partnerships with Ephemera

-Maximize your app's reach with guidance and assistance from the Partnerships team at XMTP Labs.
-XMTP Labs’ mission is to promote and support the development and global adoption of XMTP.
+Maximize your app's reach with guidance and assistance from the Partnerships team at Ephemera.
+Ephemera’s mission is to promote and support the development and global adoption of XMTP.
 [Get in touch](https://forms.gle/UMCFjB8ukiMxBxnK6)

 ## Discourse